Familial hypercholesterolemia: LDLRAP1

 Abnormalities in the ARH gene, also known as LDLRAP1, were first reported in a family in 1973.
 In contrast to the other causes, two abnormal copies of the gene are required for FH to develop (autosomal recessive).
 The mutations in the protein tend to cause the production of a shortened protein.
-Its real function is unclear, but it seems to play a role in the relation between the LDL receptor and clathrin-coated pits.
+Its real function is unclear, but it seems to play a role in the relationship between the LDL receptor and clathrin-coated pits.
 People with autosomal recessive hypercholesterolemia tend to have more severe disease than LDLR-heterozygotes but less severe than LDLR-homozygotes.

 Pathophysiology

-LDL cholesterol normally circulates in the body for 2.5 days, and subsequently the apolipoprotein B portion of LDL cholesterol binds to the LDL receptor on the liver cells, triggering its uptake and digestion.
+LDL cholesterol normally circulates in the body for 2.5 days, and subsequently, the apolipoprotein B portion of LDL cholesterol binds to the LDL receptor on the liver cells, triggering its uptake and digestion.
 This process results in the removal of LDL from the circulatory system.
 Synthesis of cholesterol by the liver is suppressed in the HMG-CoA reductase pathway.
-In FH, LDL receptor function is reduced or absent, and LDL circulates for an average duration of 4.5 days, resulting in significantly increased level of LDL cholesterol in the blood with normal levels of other lipoproteins.
+In FH, LDL receptor function is reduced or absent, and LDL circulates for an average duration of 4.5 days, resulting in a significantly increased level of LDL cholesterol in the blood with normal levels of other lipoproteins.
 In mutations of ApoB, reduced binding of LDL particles to the receptor causes the increased level of LDL cholesterol.
 It is not known how the mutation causes LDL receptor dysfunction in mutations of PCSK9 and ARH.

 Although atherosclerosis occurs to a certain degree in all people, people with FH may develop accelerated atherosclerosis due to the excess level of LDL.
 The degree of atherosclerosis approximately depends on the number of LDL receptors still expressed and the functionality of these receptors.
 In many heterozygous forms of FH, the receptor function is only mildly impaired, and LDL levels will remain relatively low.
 In the more serious homozygous forms, the receptor is not expressed at all.

 Some studies of FH cohorts suggest that additional risk factors are generally at play when a person develops atherosclerosis.
 In addition to the classic risk factors such as smoking, high blood pressure, and diabetes, genetic studies have shown that a common abnormality in the prothrombin gene (G20210A) increases the risk of cardiovascular events in people with FH.
 Several studies found that a high level of lipoprotein(a) was an additional risk factor for ischemic heart disease.
 The risk was also found to be higher in people with a specific genotype of the angiotensin-converting enzyme (ACE).

 Screening

 Cholesterol screening and genetic testing among family members of people with known FH is cost-effective.
 Other strategies such as universal screening at the age of 16 were suggested in 2001.
-The latter approach may however be less cost-effective in the short term.
+The latter approach may, however, be less cost-effective in the short term.
 Screening at an age lower than 16 was thought likely to lead to an unacceptably high rate of false positives.